• Wed. Nov 12th, 2025

 Germany

-Popular cities such as Frankfurt, Berlin and Hamburg set a tax usually worth about 5% of accommodation costs, although others, such as Munich, charge nothing.
+Popular cities such as Frankfurt, Berlin and Hamburg set a tax at 5% of accommodation costs.
+Other cities such as Munich have no charge.

 A List Of Tourist Taxes Across Europe